dell/omnia/docs/source/Troubleshooting/troubleshootingguide.rst

 Control plane logs
 ---------------------------

 All log files can be viewed via the Dashboard tab ( |Dashboard| ) on the grafana UI.
-The Default Dashboard displays ``omnia.log`` and ``syslog``.
+The default dashboard displays ``omnia.log`` and ``syslog``.
 Custom dashboards can be created per user requirements.

 Below is a list of all logs available to Loki and can be accessed on the dashboard: